nebula-labs-xyz/lendefi-dao/audit/TeamManager.md

 ## Risk Assessment

 ### Role-Based Access Control ✅
-The contract implements a comprehensive role-based access control system with clearly defined roles:
+The contract implements a comprehensive role-based access control system with revised role assignments:

 - `DEFAULT_ADMIN_ROLE` → timelock controller
-- `PAUSER_ROLE` → guardian (for emergency response)
+- `PAUSER_ROLE` → timelock controller (previously assigned to guardian)
-- `MANAGER_ROLE` → timelock controller (for governance-approved actions)
+- `MANAGER_ROLE` → timelock controller
-- `UPGRADER_ROLE` → multisig (for secure upgrades)
+- `UPGRADER_ROLE` → both timelock controller and multisig (expanded from multisig only)

-The role assignments follow the principle of least privilege and match the standardized pattern across the ecosystem.
+This updated role assignment pattern improves decentralization by moving the PAUSER_ROLE from the guardian to the timelock controller, ensuring emergency functions require governance approval.
+Additionally, the UPGRADER_ROLE is now shared between the timelock and multisig, adding an additional layer of security while maintaining the multisig's ability to process upgrades.

 ### Upgrade Security ✅
 The contract implements the standardized timelocked upgrade pattern: